aeryomin/task-SharpDec/README.md

   $ yarn install
   ```

-3. Copy .env.example file to .env and make the necessary changes there
+3. Copy example.env file to .env and make the necessary changes there

 4. Run project in Dev mode